Constraints on Light Sterile Neutrinos and Scalar Non-Standard Interactions Using the First Reactor Antineutrino Oscillation Results at JUNO: Experiment and Analysis Description

 where $a$ is found to be $\sim 3.3\%$ and the constant term $b$ is $\sim 1\%$~\cite{JUNO:2025fpc}.
 The background model employed here includes only the three dominant contributions reported in Ref.~\cite{JUNO:2025results}: the \(^{9}\mathrm{Li}/^{8}\mathrm{He}\) cosmogenic background, geoneutrinos, and antineutrinos from worldwide reactors.
 Their spectral shapes and nominal normalizations are taken directly from the JUNO results.
 Although only these three components are included explicitly in the spectral fit, the full set of background-related systematics listed in Table~1 of Ref.~\cite{JUNO:2025results} is incorporated through a single nuisance parameter accounting for the combined background uncertainty.

 The predicted event rate at the detector is

-where $\sigma_{\rm IBD}$ is the IBD cross-section~\cite{Vogel:1999zy}.
+where $\sigma_{\rm IBD}$ is the IBD cross-section~\cite{Vogel:1999zy, tomalak2025theoryinversebetadecay, tomalak2025radiativecorrectionsinversebeta}.
 The detector response function $R(E_{\rm prompt},E)$ is constructed from the measured energy scale and resolution.

 The reactor antineutrino flux $\Phi_{\bar{\nu}_e}(E)$ is modeled using the Daya\,Bay measured spectrum~\cite{An:2025dbspectrum}, and normalized to an antineutrino flux of $4.22\times10^{6}~\bar{\nu}_e/(\mathrm{cm}^2\mathrm{s})$, consistent with JUNO flux expectations~\cite{JUNO:2025results}.
+Neutrino propagation is computed assuming a constant matter density of $2.6~\text{g/cm}^3$.
 Six nuisance parameters are included in the fit: $\alpha$, $\beta$, and $\gamma$, together with three additional parameters describing the detector response, $\delta_1$, $\delta_2$, and $\delta_3$.
 The parameter $\alpha$ mostly accounts for reactor-related normalization uncertainties affecting the predicted IBD rate, including the Daya\,Bay normalization uncertainty.
 Additionally, it includes a contribution from the uncertainty of the target proton.
 In this analysis, a prior uncertainty of $2.4\%$ is assigned to $\alpha$.
 The parameter $\beta$ describes the combined background uncertainty, for which a prior uncertainty of $20\%$ is adopted.
 The parameter $\gamma$ modifies the predicted signal spectrum to account for uncertainties in the shape of the reactor antineutrino spectrum:

 where $S_i$ denotes the predicted IBD signal, with $\langle E\rangle = 3.5~\mathrm{MeV}$ and a conservative prior uncertainty $\sigma_\gamma = 0.02$, corresponding to the shape uncertainty.
 The parameters $\delta_k$ ($k=1,2,3$) are included to account for residual uncertainties in the detector energy response: $\delta_1$ models the absolute energy-scale uncertainty, assigned a prior of $1\%$; $\delta_2$ parametrizes the uncertainty in the energy-resolution model, with a prior set to $5\%$; and $\delta_3$ describes non-linearity effects in the reconstructed energy scale, for which a prior uncertainty of $1\%$ is adopted.